dvingerh/PyInstaLive/README.md

 #### Installing

-Run the following command in command line (as administrator in Windows) / terminal:
+Run the following command in Command Prompt (might need to be run as administrator on Windows) or a terminal:
 ```bash
 pip install git+https://github.com/notcammy/PyInstaLive.git@2.4.2 --process-dependency-links
 ```